oasis-tcs/openc2-usecases/sFractalConsulting/README.md

 ## Description and  Organization
 The scenarios are:
  * 00.websvr_basecase.md
-  i. the intial condition to start the narrative
+  + the intial condition to start the narrative
-  i.
-TL;DR - some resources in a cloud which is accessed from internet via an API
+  + TL;DR - some resources in a cloud which is accessed from internet via an API
  * 01.xx
-  i.
-TL;DR - allow second user access from internet
+  + TL;DR - allow second user access from internet
  * 02.xx
-  i.
-TL;DR - increase logging for a particular event
+  + TL;DR - increase logging for a particular event
  * 03.xx
-  i.
-TL;DR - some more base case info (more machines not needed for previous use cases)
+  + TL;DR - some more base case info (more machines not needed for previous use cases)
  * 04.xx
-  i.
-TL;DR - request metadata about suspicious ip attempting wierd stuff
+  + TL;DR - request metadata about suspicious ip attempting wierd stuff
  * 05.xx
-  i.
-TL;DR - query risk manager about effect of current state on loss exceedance curves
+  + TL;DR - query risk manager about effect of current state on loss exceedance curves
  * 06.xx
-  i.
-TL;DR - spin up new fw vendor to replace old due to some new attack
+  + TL;DR - spin up new fw vendor to replace old due to some new attack
  * 07.xx
-  i.
-TL;DR - some more base case info (more machines not needed for previous use cases)
+  + TL;DR - some more base case info (more machines not needed for previous use cases)
  * 08.xx
-  i.
-TL;DR - SBA stix COA to sFractal to mitigate evildomain.com
+  + TL;DR - SBA stix COA to sFractal to mitigate evildomain.com
  * 09.xx
-  i.
-TL;DR - some more base case info (more machines not needed for previous use cases)
+  + TL;DR - some more base case info (more machines not needed for previous use cases)
  * 10.xx
-  i.
-TL;DR - some neat deception stuff that needs to be thought up
+  + TL;DR - some neat deception stuff that needs to be thought up